ppark482/angular-express-stack-template/README.md

 		$ npm test

-To serve up on localhost:3000
+Defaults to serve up on:

+		localhost:3000